camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

 ## Connecting to existing Elasticsearch without a certificate

-Connecting to Ealsticsearch through `http` is possible by modifying `global.elasticsearch.protocol`
+Connecting to Elasticsearch through `http` is possible by modifying `global.elasticsearch.protocol`

 The following information must be known relating to the self-managed Elasticsearch cluster: